SrijanBadhya/Debsoc/Running the PES Debsoc.md

 a lot of people who stay in debsoc are friendless otherwise, so the community and friendship really does mean a lot to them

+**It's great to talk about how you went through the same struggles, having a love hate relationship with debate, how your confidence oscillated, how you always forgot impacting, how you used to fumble glorification, narrative, and THR motions too.
+This empathy is great for them to feel normal and less shit about themselves.
+We don't always consciously do this, but we should proactively try to tell them how we relate to the hardships they're going through now.**

 ## Miscellaneous